-The Mad Hatter's afternoon tea at the Sanderson hotel is a wonderful homage to Lewis Caroll's Alice in Wonderland.
+The Mad Hatter's afternoon tea at the Sanderson hotel is a wonderful homage to Lewis Caroll's.
 It is produced in collaboration with Luna & Curious who designed the unique monochrome crockery and the concept of the tea.

 For more afternoon tea reviews see:

 The 1950's building was once the Sanderson wallpaper factory and while it may not look very special from the outside (English Heritage has given the building Grade II listed status so it has to be preserved) the hotel was designed by French designer Philippe Starck so it's highly theatrical inside.

 Afternoon tea is served in the courtyard garden in the center of the building which was once where the wallpaper factory workers had their lunch.
 Philippe Starck installed a beautifully designed Japanese style garden with dining either side which can be used all year round with carefully positioned heaters in the ceiling.
 Even though I sat outside, the only time I felt cold was when the door to the restaurant inside was opened.